 1) Mass transition from 4G to 5G mobile data transfer

-The era of 5G is already on the doorstep, and is projected to evolve by the end of 2020.
-The highest maximum speed of 5G will be 2.7 times faster than 4G and will have a huge impact on design: boring loading screens will no longer be relevant, and detailed data visualisations (which is impossible at current speeds) will become a reality.
+The era of 5G is already launched in a number of countries and is projected to evolve more and more.
+The highest maximum speed of 5G is 2.7 times faster than 4G and will have a huge impact on design in the near future: boring loading screens will no longer be relevant, and detailed data visualisations (which is impossible at current speeds) will become a reality.

 2) The growing popularity of instant apps

 Today, you don’t need to download a fully functional app just to access a certain tool it offers.
 Therefore, UX/UI design should be adapted to instant apps and not overwhelm the user with features they don’t need.